ADF Logo

 Parents told they can no longer opt their children out

-Not only do these books advocate for radical gender ideology, but they also include topics that many parents believe are inappropriate for young children.
+Not only do these books advocate for radical gender ideology hostile to the religious beliefs of many parents, they also include topics that many parents believe are not age-appropriate for young children.
 When the books were first introduced in March 2023, the Montgomery County School Board said it would notify parents when the books were being taught and allow them to opt their children out.

 But the board abruptly reversed course and announced it would no longer inform parents when the books were taught, let alone allow them to opt their children out.